myothiha/obsidian/Literature Notes/@linEcommerceProductQuery2018.md

 - Fast Text
 - Attention Based CNNs

+**Note: For multi-label multi-class classification setting, only linear SVM is used for experiment.**

 ## Attention Based CNNs

 - Train word2vec on the catalog product titles of clicked product associated with all the queries in the training data.